Sejal-Dubey/atomquest-goals-portal/README.md

 ## Role Access

-No login credentials are required for evaluation.
+No login credentials are required for this POC.

 Judges can switch between user journeys directly from the top navigation: